-Violet Tea is a Flavoured Black Tea with a distinct floral character.
-Every sip evokes vivid memories of strolling through the English countryside on a brisk spring morning.
+Violet Tea is a Flavoured Loose Leaf Black Tea with a distinct floral character.
+Every sip evokes memories of strolling through the English countryside on a brisk spring morning.

-Violets have long played a significant role in the history of humankind.
-Homer, the world-renowned ancient Greek author, referenced them in several scriptures - as did the Roman poet, Virgil.
+They have long played a significant role in human history.
+Homer, the ancient Greek author, referenced them in several scriptures - as did the Roman poet, Virgil.